 Experienced travel professionals know the ins and outs of the travel industry and have built relationships with management teams and customer service representatives from around the world.
 They know how to maximize the dollars you’re spending and can use advanced insights and technologies to better understand your travel budgets and make data-based decisions about your forecasts moving forward.

 Business meetings are key to international business trips.
 When you’re planning an international business meeting, there are ways you can optimize it to make the meeting a better overall experience.
 Start with a clear purpose and agenda, and share with everyone invited.
 When you choose meeting times, be sure to include emergency minutes to account for discussions that go longer than planned, and for small talk that might occur before and after the meeting.

 It also helps to work with a meeting organizer/event planner.
 An event planner will help you meet your corporate objectives, ensure your event is on-brand and comfortable for everyone, and ultimately save you time and money.
-They also have the know-how and insight on the best local meeting spaces, and will work according to your needs, specifications, and budget.
+They also have the know-how and insight into the best local meeting spaces and will work according to your needs, specifications, and budget.

 Provide Comfortable Resting Spaces

 When your staff is on a company trip, it’s important that they have a comfortable place to sleep at night.
 After all, it’s no secret that performance is directly related to the amount of sleep an individual gets.
 Sleep deprivation affects productivity and the ability to concentrate.
 If your team cannot perform well because they had trouble sleeping due to their sleeping arrangements, you end up losing money.

 You may not think of productivity as a tangible cost, but it’s true: according to one study, sleep-deprived productivity losses cost businesses around $2,000 annually.
 In addition to investing in comfortable sleeping spaces, you should also be sure not to over-stuff their schedule with meeting after meeting.
 Give them time to rest at the end of the day, and do your best to offer ample gaps between meetings.